Publicly-funded schools in England get extra funding from the government to help them improve the attainment of their disadvantaged pupils.

 The Pupil Premium Grant for the 2021-22 Financial Year will be based on data submitted in the October 2020 school census.
-This includes pupils who are known to have been eligible for Free School Meals (FSM) since May 2013, as well as those first known to be eligible at January 2019.
+This includes pupils who are known to have been eligible for Free School Meals (FSM) since October 2014, as well as those first known to be eligible in October 2020.

-In order to raise the attainment of the pupils who attract the PPG, we will follow the tiered approach to spending suggested by The Education Endowment Foundation which also now features on the Department for Education website:
+In order to raise the attainment of the pupils who attract the PPG, we continue to follow the tiered approach to spending advocated by The Education Endowment Foundation which also now features on the Department for Education website:

 Teaching - Ensuring high quality first class teaching for all pupils, from which disadvantaged pupils are known to disproportionally benefit.

 Wider Strategies - The remainder of the grant will be used to support pupils with wider non-academic barriers to learning including attendance, behaviour and social and emotional support.
-This will include the appointment of a Pastoral Manager to support pupils and families for whom these barriers pose problems.
-As always, we will also be funding a wide range of extra-curricular clubs, promoting the participation in these for disadvantaged pupils by paying into the Children’s University.
+This includes the role of our Pastoral Manager to support pupils and families for whom these barriers pose problems.
+As always, we will also be funding a wide range of extra-curricular clubs, promoting the participation in these for disadvantaged pupils and rewarding pupils through the Children’s University scheme.

 To view our current Pupil Premium Strategy, please follow the link below.